‘Quite an adventure’: Dutch firefighter helps rescue prized calf from 40-foot well in Texas

-COMANCHE, Texas (KTAB/KRBC) – A Texas volunteer fire department responded to an unusual call last week: A prized breeding calf was trapped at the bottom of a 100-plus-year-old well.
+A Texas volunteer fire department responded to an unusual call last week: A prized breeding calf was trapped at the bottom of a 100-plus-year-old well.
+KTLA’s sister stations KTAB/KRBC reports.

 On Friday, Feb.
 17, volunteer firefighter Martijn Verschueren was headed out to dinner with a friend after work when he got a message from the chief of the Comanche Volunteer Fire Department (VFD).